 Buenos Aires City Tour takes you to the monument of General Jose de San Martin in Barrio Retiro, presents his short biography, facts and many pictures.

-Most of his early life he spent in Spain where he achieved an exceptional military carrier “polished” during wars against Napoleon and British invasions as well as against Moors in African campaign.
+Most of his early life he spent in Spain where he achieved an exceptional military career “polished” during wars against Napoleon and British invasions as well as against Moors in African campaign.

 Then, something happened in his life, possibly inspired by the successful North American war for independence he decided to renounce the Spanish service and privileges.